 The Panel and Department produce policies and guidelines to aid researchers, AECs, research establishments, animal suppliers and members of the broader community to understand and comply with the requirements of the animal research legislation.
 These documents can be found by following the links from the Panel's website, Animal Ethics Infolink (see Appendix H for a list of guidelines and policies).

 New policies and guidelines are produced to fill needs identified by the Panel.

-In 2017-18 two policy documents and one guideline were revised:
+In 2016-17 two new guideline documents were developed and one policy document was revised: